rajin-khan/rajin-khan/README.md

 <p align="center">
     &nbsp;
-    Driven by a passion for crafting innovative solutions for complex challenges, I am a Developer adept at problem-solving and producing scalable projects, with additional experience in UI/UX design.
+    Driven by a passion for crafting innovative solutions for complex challenges, I am a Developer adept at problem-solving and producing scalable projects, with additional experience in UI/UX design, Deployment, and CI/CD.
 </p>
 <p align="center">
     All my projects here demonstrate my ability to translate theoretical knowledge into practical solutions.